FY21 CPA Application Cycle has begun

 What is CPA?

 The Community Preservation Act (CPA) is a Massachusetts state law (MGL Ch.
 44B) designed to help Massachusetts towns and cities plan for sustainable growth and provide funds to achieve their community preservation goals.
 CPA allows participating cities and towns to adopt a real estate tax surcharge of up to 3% to raise funds, creating a local, dedicated fund.
-The Community Preservation Fund can be used for the protection of open space, historic preservation, and the creation of community housing and outdoor recreational activities.
+CPA helps communities preserve open space and historic resources; create community housing; and develop outdoor recreational facilities.
 New Bedford voters approved CPA in November 2014 and adopted a 1.5% surcharge.
 These funds are matched annually by the state’s Community Preservation Trust Fund.

 Community Preservation Committee